 Rural Landscape Beauty of Sylhet

-I made a road trip by private car service from Dhaka to all places in Sylhet as found it comfort and safe.
-My main focus of this tour was to explore the natural beauty of Sylhet.
+I made a road trip by private car service from Dhaka to all tourist places in Sylhet and found it comfortable and safe.
+My primary focus of this tour was to explore the natural beauty of Sylhet.

-In my entire Sylhet tour, I was guided by Alamgir Bhai (Driver).
+In my whole Sylhet tour, I was guided by Alamgir Bhai (Driver).
 It’s a pleasure to mention him here because he nicely guided and helped me to know a lot about Sylhet.
 This is what I love about solo travel.
-You’ll meet new peoples on the road.
+You’ll meet new people on the road.
 Furthermore, will learn something new from them.

-A glimpse of my Sylhet tour before you going through Sylhet Tour Guide.
+A glimpse of my Sylhet tour before you go through the Sylhet tour guide.

 Sylhet, Britannia Hotel, Shrine of Hazrat Shah Jalal, Shrine of Hazrat Shah Paran, Keane Bridge, Ali Amjad Clock Tower, Panshi Restaurant

-It was a pleasant experience, no traffic jam, beautiful roads while crossing many bridges on the way to Sylhet from Dhaka.
-It took just 5 hours to reach in Sylhet city, and distance is almost 250 km.
+It was a pleasant experience, with no traffic jams, beautiful roads while crossing many bridges on the way to Sylhet from Dhaka.
+It took just 5 hours to reach Sylhet city, and the distance is almost 250 km.

 I stayed at Britannia Hotel in Amberkhana, just 5 minutes walking distance from the Shrine of Hazrat Shah Jalal.
-This hotel (www.britanniahotelsylhet.net) is one of the best in the main city with all standard facilities.
+This hotel is one of the best in the central city with all the standard facilities.

 Black Pigeons are the main attraction inside the Shrine of Hazrat Shah Jalal

-One the way, spend some times to enjoy the beauty of Surma River from one bridge which known as New Bridge to all.
-I came to know in other seasons this river lost its beauty and became dry.
-The remote view of the Keane Bridge from this bridge was nice too.
+One the way, spend some time to enjoy the beauty of Surma River from one bridge which known as New Bridge to all.
+I came to know in other seasons Surma river lost its charm and became dry.
+The remote view of the Keane Bridge from this bridge was beautiful too.
 You can even try here street foods while sitting under the sky.
-One plate Fuchka is just 60 taka, much less than Dhaka (150 taka per plate).
+One plate Phuchka or Fusca is just 60 Taka, much less than Dhaka (150 Taka per plate).

 Sylhet is located on the bank of the Surma River.
 The historic and oldest Keane Bridge (established in 1936) is still there over this river.
-Beside the bridge, you’ll see another old landmark Ali Amjad Clock Tower which established in 1895.
-In the evening, during the sunset hour, the whole place was looking very beautiful.
-I found too much crowd around, and many are spending time at the Surma River Cruise Restaurant, much popular to all.
+Beside the bridge, you’ll see another old landmark Ali Amjad Clock Tower which built-in 1895.
+In the evening, during the sunset hour, the whole place was looking fantastic.

 Surma River Cruise Restaurant Beside the Keane Bridge

-I found Zindabazar in Jallarpar Road is the most busier place in Sylhet city.
-All popular hotels, restaurants, and markets are located here and good for shopping in a reasonable price.
-I had a cool dinner with yummy and spicy Bengali dishes at Panshi Restaurant, the most famous in the city for providing quality food at a cheap price.
+Zindabazar in Jallarpar Road is the most busier place in Sylhet city.
+All popular hotels, restaurants, and markets are located here and are good for shopping at a reasonable price.
+I had dinner with yummy and spicy Bangladeshi food at Panshi Restaurant, the most famous in the city for providing quality food at a low price.

 - Must carry National Card (for Bangladeshi) and Passport (for foreigners) while booking any hotel to stay.
 It is a good practice to carry wherever you go, especially when you’re traveling solo.